nicktheodoridisiOS/TicTacToe/README.md

 ### License
 This project is distributed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-This means you can use, modify, and share this work under the following conditions:
+This means you can use, modify and share this work under the following conditions:
 - You must attribute the original creator (attribution).
 - You may not use this work for commercial purposes (non-commercial use).